Free Trial Conversion Rate Calculator for SaaS

 Freemium Conversion Rate vs Free Trial Conversion Rate

 Freemium conversion rate and free trial conversion rate are not comparable per-user — they operate at different points on the funnel.
-Free-trial conversion = paid ÷ signups (15–25% typical).
-Freemium conversion = paid ÷ free users (2–5% typical).
-The right question is net paid customers per dollar of CAC.
+Free trial conversion = paid ÷ signups (15–25% typical).
+Freemium conversion rate = paid ÷ free users (2–5% typical).
+The right question for any saas free trial decision is net paid customers per dollar of CAC.

 A practical test: segment 20% of new traffic to each model for 90 days and compare net paid customers per $CAC.
 Many PLG companies end up running freemium and reverse trials simultaneously — freemium for TOF breadth, reverse trial for high-intent conversion.

-Credit Card Required Trial Conversion: Higher % vs Smaller Funnel
+Credit Card Required SaaS Free Trial: Higher % vs Smaller Funnel

 Credit-card-required trial conversion is the classic trade-off: much higher per-user conversion (~60–65% engaged→paid) in exchange for a much smaller top-of-funnel.
 Requiring a CC typically shrinks signup volume by 55–65% because most evaluators refuse to hand over card details for a product they have not yet validated.